 There are 13 different, but closely linked cancer care programs at its Simmons Cancer Center, the region’s only National Cancer Institute-designated program.
-The programs include:

 The lung cancer team at Simmons has considerable experience in caring for mesothelioma patients, whose numbers at the hospital have increased in recent years, stemming from Kernstine’s arrival in 2010.

 Kernstine, professor and chair of the division of thoracic surgery, is one of the leaders of the lung cancer team.
 He has handled pleural mesothelioma patients for many years, performing both the extrapleural pneumonectomy (EPP) and the pleurectomy/decortication (P/D), the most aggressive surgeries possible for the disease.

 Hematology oncology associate professor Dr. Jonathan Dowell works closely with thoracic malignancy patients, including those with mesothelioma.
 He also is an active clinical researcher, particularly with non-small and small cell lung cancers and mesothelioma.

 Oncologist Dr. David Gerber, who is co-director of the Experimental Therapeutics of Cancer research group, does much of the adjuvant and neoadjuvant therapy with mesothelioma patients.